riccardomorabito/DailyHacklab/README.md

 CREATE POLICY "Users can create own submissions" ON public.submissions FOR INSERT WITH CHECK (auth.uid() = user_id);

+-- Policies for app_settings (only admins can manage settings) CREATE POLICY "Admins can manage app settings" ON public.app_settings FOR ALL USING (
+    EXISTS (
+      SELECT 1 FROM public.profiles
+      WHERE profiles.id = auth.uid()
+      AND profiles.role = 'admin'
+    )
+  );

+-- Special policy to allow anyone to read public registration setting CREATE POLICY "Anyone can read public registration setting" ON public.app_settings FOR SELECT USING (setting_key = 'public_registration_enabled');

+-- Insert default settings
+INSERT INTO public.app_settings (setting_key, setting_value, description) VALUES
+  ('public_registration_enabled', 'false', 'Controls whether new users can see the UI to register for the application') ON CONFLICT (setting_key) DO NOTHING;
 ```

 3. **Create Storage Buckets**: